smy1/swlab/README.md

 The [script](https://github.com/smy1/swlab/blob/main/peekaboo/audio2xlsx.ipynb) transcribes an audio file using Whisper from OpenAI (This part of the code was not written by me - my lab manager, Yingyu Chen, found it online), then exports the transcript into an excel file.

 ### General requirements
-In order to run the python scripts, Python and the relevant modules need to be installed.
-The codes were written in Python 3.12.4.
+In order to run these python scripts, Python and the relevant modules need to be installed.
+I wrote these codes in Python 3.12.4.
 Installation can be done in the command prompt (for Windows users, type "command prompt" in the search box):
 ```
 python --version ## check python version